-My best advice, coming from a mother who has trained two and needs to train three more, is don’t rush it.
+My best advice, coming from a mother who has trained five kids, is don’t rush it.
 I definitely had a better experience with my second having taken my time and discussed it months before actually jumping in.
 She also was able to see her older sibling use the potty and wanted to do the same.
-When you begin, give your child a lot of liquids.
-I found it best to go strait to panties and to stay home.
-A lot of movies and a lot of fun outdoors.
-Initially we set a timer.
-If you can put your child in front of the timer, it gives them control and they like that.
-Consider 30 to 90 minute increments.

 Hydrate, hydrate, hydrate.
 Pan to stay home and drink lots of liquids.
 This will give you toddler plenty of opportunities for practice and success!

 For convenience, when potty training store the potty seat on the wall near the toilet with a Command hook.